-CEQA Determination: The proposed investigations could result in an effect, either directly or through habitat modification, on American badger.
+Thus, without mitigation, the proposed investigations could result in an impact, either directly or through habitat modifications, on woodland habitat, a sensitive natural community protected by local or regional plans, policies, regulations, and/or by CDFW or USFWS.
+However, the proposed investigations would not result in the permanent loss of woodland habitat.
 Implementation of MM Gen-1 will require a biologist to assess the proposed investigation locations at least one week prior to mobilization.
-In addition, to ensure that impacts to American badger would be further avoided and minimized, the Authority and Reclamation would implement MM Bio-1, Bio-2, and Bio-15.
-The American-badger specific measure (MM Bio-15) would ensure that no investigations occur within 50 feet of an active American badger den, as well as requiring a biological monitor to be present during all work activities within 50 to 100 feet of an active den.
-If the proposed investigations still cannot avoid effects to American badger, the Authority and Reclamation would implement MM Gen-2.
-Therefore, for the purposes of CEQA, impacts on American badger would be less than significant with mitigation incorporated.
+In addition, to ensure that impacts to riparian and woodland habitat would be further avoided, the Authority would implement MMs Bio-1 and Bio-2.
+Mitigation measure Bio-2 specifically requires investigation activities to occur outside of tree canopies and that the upper 12 inches of topsoil are returned to pre-project conditions.
+If the proposed investigations still cannot avoid impacts to sensitive natural communities, the Authority would implement MM Gen-2.
+Therefore, impacts on riparian and woodland habitat would be less than significant with mitigation incorporated.